 There are two major variants of the gun, with a number of minor variations within the two, particularly in early production.
-I will attempt to summarize the variations briefly here, then provide more detailed descriptions below.
+I will attempt to summarize the variations briefly, in a chart, then provide more detailed descriptions below.

 Early First Variant

 The early first variant Dreyse has several minor differences from later guns.
 The grip plates are made of checkered horn with an oval cartouche at the top containing the RM&M monogram, and are fitted into dovetails in the grip frame, held in place by a single screw on either side centered at the back edge of the grip.
 The left side grip screw also serves to retain the side plate that allows access to the lockwork.
 The second screw securing the side plate, located just behind the trigger, extends all the way through the right side of the frame.
 There is no lanyard ring.
-The manual safety lever on a few guns has concentric grooves on the circular portion which is grasped by the thumb--however, the majority of early and late guns have a checkered safety lever.
-The lever lies flat against the surface of the receiver.
-The spring steel extractor is approximately 2mm wide.
-The proof mark on various components is the crown over crown over U, which was used until early 1912, after which it was replaced by the crown over N proof.
+The manual safety lever on a few guns has concentric grooves on the circular portion which is grasped by the t

 We know that the 1907 Dreyse had no disconnector or lanyard ring through at least serial number 8047 and that by serial number 9305 it had both.
-If you have a gun in or near this serial number range, I would very much like to know whether or not your gun has a disconnector and/or a lanyard ring.* The only gun I have documented with concentric rings on the safety is serial number 8047.
-Tillig states that the narrow extractor continued to be used up to serial number 15000, though serial number 18825 appears to still have it, so I would suggest it may have been in use even later.
-The grips with the screw at the rear continued to be used at least through serial number 29354, and possibly later.
-For a time, guns were made with a screw in the center of the left grip as well as at the rear (from at least 23326 to 32014).
+I have documented only a few guns, all with four -digit serial numbers, that have concentric rings on the safety (6009, 6934, 7420, 8047).
+If you have a gun in or near this serial number range, I would very much like to know whether or not your gun has a disconnector and/or a lanyard ring and/or a safety with concentric rings instead of checkering.* Tillig states that the narrow extractor continued to be used up to serial number 15000 , though serial number 18825 appears to still have it, so I would suggest it may have been in use even later.
+The grips with the screw at the rear continued to be used at least through serial number 32957, and possibly later.
+Some guns were made with a screw in the center of the left grip as well as at the rear (between 23326 to 32014).
 I assume that eventually the company decided it would be cheaper and easier to move the rear screw to beneath the grip plate.

 According to Tillig, after the first 700 pistols, and up to approximately serial number 6000, the Dreyse Pistols were marked as follows: